windwalker-io/framework/src/Application/README.md

 ## WebApplication

-`AbstractWebApplication` add `WebEnvironment` and `Response` object to itself that help us handle HTTP request and response.
+`AbstractWebApplication` add `WebEnvironment` and `Output` object to itself that help us handle HTTP request and output.

 ### Environment